 - Edema (swelling)

-- the formation of free radicals (unstable and highly reactive atoms that can damage cells)
+- Formation of free radicals (unstable and highly reactive atoms that can damage cells)

-- the release of a neurotransmitter called glutamate (which causes excitotoxicity)
+- Release of a neurotransmitter called glutamate (which causes excitotoxicity)

 While not much can be done for primary damage, seeking immediate medical attention can help minimize secondary damage.

 Acute Spinal Cord Injury Treatment

 Treatment for acute spinal cord injuries will vary from person-to-person depending on the type of injury (i.e. how the spinal cord was damaged), severity of injury, and location of injury.

 Some of the more controversial reasons behind a lack of standardization for treating spinal cord injuries include the timing of surgery and the use of methylprednisolone.